wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_deb.rst

     # update-rc.d elasticsearch defaults 95 10
     # service elasticsearch start

 5. Once Elasticsearch is up and running, it is recommended to load the Filebeat template.
-Run the following command where Filebeat was installed (current host, for single architecture or Wazuh manager host for distributed architecture):
+Run the following command where Filebeat was installed:

   .. code-block:: console